DomasB/notes/🤖 AI/Grossary/Training Pipeline.md

 **What is a Training Pipeline?**‍
 =================================

-A training pipeline is a series of steps or processes that takes input [features](https://www.hopsworks.ai/dictionary/feature) and labels (for supervised ML algorithms), and produces a model as output.
+A training pipeline is a series of steps or processes that takes input [[Feature|features]] and labels (for supervised ML algorithms), and produces a model as output.
 A training pipeline typically reads training data from a [feature store](https://www.hopsworks.ai/dictionary/feature-store), performs [model-dependent transformations](https://www.hopsworks.ai/dictionary/model-dependent-transformations), trains the model, and evaluates the model before the model is saved to a [model registry](https://www.hopsworks.ai/dictionary/model-registry).
 If model evaluation is complex, it can also be performed after the model has been saved in a model registry.

 ‍